Logo

 Mandy Patinkin released two solo albums, titled Mandy Patinkin and Dress Casual.

-In 1994, Mandy Patinkin took the role of Dr Jeffrey Geiger on CBS's Chicago Hope for which he won an Emmy Award.
+In 1994, Mandy Patinkin took the role of Dr Jeffrey Geiger on CBS's Chicago Hope for which he won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.

 However, despite the award and the ratings success of the show, Mandy Patinkin left the show during the second season because he was unhappy spending so much time away from his wife and children.